zs0302/Leary-lab-manual/README.md

 * Step 9.
 After finishing all the above, click "Save & Exit Form".
 Go to the "Reports" section in the left and click your report.
 You will see all the records you have added for this week.
 Make a screenshot of the report and send it to Ms. Kyeong and Dr. Leary.
 This must be done before Monday 8 a.m. each week .
 In addition, in this email you need to provide a detailed description of your progress for each project during the week.

-## Basic Data Management

-All data must be checked for validity, reasonability, and formatting.
-Sometimes missing data are denoted by “.”, “_”, “NA”, “NaN”, “-99” or “9999”.
-Or sometimes values are incorrect, for example, if you have a negative weight or weigh 9999lbs.
-If you do not check, these can be included in calculated means and other analyses.
-These may need to be re-coded – this is fine as long as this is documented in the report.

-All statistical assumptions must be met prior to analysis.
-If assumptions are not met, investigate other approaches (e.g. non-parametric) or by combining categories for small cell counts.

 ## Dataset Guidelines

-### NIS

-The National Inpatient Sample (NIS) is part of the family of databases and software tools developed for the Healthcare Cost and Utilization Project (HCUP).
-The NIS is the largest all-payer inpatient care database in the United States, containing data on more than seven million hospital stays.
-Its large sample size is ideal for developing national and regional estimates, and it enables analyses of rare conditions, uncommon treatments, and special populations.
-Some more information can be found [here](https://www.hcup-us.ahrq.gov/news/exhibit_booth/nis_brochure.jsp).

 ### NHIS

 The National Health Interview Survey (NHIS) has monitored the health of the nation since 1957.
 NHIS data on a broad range of health topics are collected through personal household interviews.
 For over 50 years, the U.S. Census Bureau has been the data collection agent for the National Health Interview Survey.
 Survey results have been instrumental in providing data to track health status, health care access, and progress toward achieving national health objectives.
 Some more information can be found [here](https://www.cdc.gov/nchs/nhis/index.htm).

 ### MEPS

 The Medical Expenditure Panel Survey (MEPS) is a set of large-scale surveys of families and individuals, their medical providers, and employers across the United States.
 MEPS is the most complete source of data on the cost and use of health care and health insurance coverage.
 Some more information can be found [here](https://meps.ahrq.gov/mepsweb/)

+### NIS

+The National Inpatient Sample (NIS) is part of the family of databases and software tools developed for the Healthcare Cost and Utilization Project (HCUP).
+The NIS is the largest all-payer inpatient care database in the United States, containing data on more than seven million hospital stays.
+Its large sample size is ideal for developing national and regional estimates, and it enables analyses of rare conditions, uncommon treatments, and special populations.
+We paid for this dataset, please contact Dr. Leary if you need help.
+Some more information can be found [here](https://www.hcup-us.ahrq.gov/news/exhibit_booth/nis_brochure.jsp).

 ### NSQIP

 The ACS National Surgical Quality Improvement Program (ACS NSQIP®) is a nationally validated, risk-adjusted, outcomes-based program to measure and improve the quality of surgical care.
 Built by surgeons for surgeons, ACS NSQIP provides participating hospitals with tools, analyses, and reports to make informed decisions about improving quality of care.
 Further, peer-reviewed studies have shown that ACS NSQIP is effective in improving the quality of surgical care while also reducing complications and costs.
+We paid for this dataset, please contact Dr. Leary if you need help.
 Some more information can be found [here](https://www.facs.org/quality-programs/acs-nsqip)